-Craps has now featured in many feature films, such as Ocean’s 13, and also television shows around the world.
-In the fans of the popular television series Friends, a pivotal moment in the shows plot occurred over the Craps table.
+Craps has now featured in many feature films (such as Ocean’s 13), and TV shows too.
+Fans of the popular television series Friends will remember a pivotal moment in the show’s plot begins over the Craps table.
 Monica is on a winning streak at the Craps table, and Chandler declares they will marry if she rolls another 8.
 She rolls a 4 with the second dice rolling off the table, leaning in between a 4 or a 5.
 They decide that it’s a 4 and that they will get married.

 The Birth of Online Craps

-With the birth of the online casino industry, Craps was one of the first games which moved across platform from land to online.
-In the beginning even though the roll of the dice could be simulated by the random number generator, the community feel of the game was lost and the online Craps game dropped in popularity somewhat.
+With the birth of the online casino industry, Craps quickly made the transition to online play.
+In the beginning though, the community feel of the game was lost and online Craps dropped in popularity somewhat.

-Today there are many chat functions so you can interact with other players while you play Craps online, and you don’t have to miss out on the social side of the game while you play.
+Reacting to this, Craps casinos added chat functions enabling players to interact with others while playing Craps online.
+So you don’t have to miss out on the social side of the game while you play.
 There is also the option to play online Craps with a live dealer, for that extra touch of realism.

 Craps Terms Glossary

-Walking up to the Craps casino table and hearing the countless Craps terms shouted across the table between players and dealers can feel like walking into a new country, with a different culture, and hearing a foreign language.
+Walking up to the Craps casino table and hearing the countless Craps terms shouted across the table between players and dealers can feel like walking into a new country with a foreign language – Roulette is similar in this way.